JohnExists/HelpingKimberly-1P13-Project3/README.md

   * Hosts a WebSocketServer on the local network so Kimberely can connect to the website using her iPhone
   * The microcontroller reads and interprets the ultrasonice sensor data to understand which button Kimberely is hovering over
   * The button that Kimberely is hovering over is stored as an integer and is broadcasted to the client using WebSockets
-  * The value is received by the client and is output in real-time using the html text-to-speech API
+  * The value is received by the client and is output in real-time using the html text-to-speech API (SpeechSynthesis)
+* To distribute power to the ESP32 and the ultrasonic sensors, an STM32 Nucleo microcontroller was used

+Why was a website used?
+ * Compatibility accross all devices
+ * Doesn't require an external downloads making it the most convenient to use
+ * Large support through external APIs and libraries

 Why was an ESP32 used?
  * An ESP32 was used since it supported high-speed networking capabilities with the internet, is low cost and has enough computing power for our applications.